rese/Front-end-Developer-Interview-Questions/README.md

 #### CSS Questions:

 * What is the difference between classes and ID's in CSS?

+    IDs are more specific and should be applied to elements that are 'unique'.
+Classes are less specific and can be applied to multiple items that would share the same styling.
 * What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?

+    Both aim for styling consistency in browsers. `resetting` is more destructive in the sense that it removes browser-specific default styling while `normalizing` preserves them.
 * Describe Floats and how they work.

+    A floated element is taken out of the normal document flow and is situated left | right with surrounding elements wrapping around it.
 * Describe z-index and how stacking context is formed.

+    The z-index of an element specifies how it's stacked vertically against other elements whose `position` is set to absolute|relative|fixed.
 * What are the various clearing techniques and which is appropriate for what context?
 * Explain CSS sprites, and how you would implement them on a page or site.

+    A collection of multiple images served as one big image file to save on HTTP requests.
+Set a dimension and changed the background-position.
 * What are your favourite image replacement techniques and which do you use when?
 * How would you approach fixing browser-specific styling issues?
 * How do you serve your pages for feature-constrained browsers?
   * What techniques/processes do you use?
 * What are the different ways to visually hide content (and make it available only for screen readers)?

+    - visibility: hidden
+    - width: 0; height: 0;
+    - text-indent: -1000px
+    - absolute position off the screen
 * Have you ever used a grid system, and if so, what do you prefer?
 * Have you used or implemented media queries or mobile specific layouts/CSS?
 * Any familiarity with styling SVG?
 * How do you optimize your webpages for print?
 * What are some of the "gotchas" for writing efficient CSS?

+    - Avoid using * selector
+    - Use the least number of selectors to style an element
+    - Know how specificity works
+    - avoid !important
 * What are the advantages/disadvantages of using CSS preprocessors?
   * Describe what you like and dislike about the CSS preprocessors you have used.
 * How would you implement a web design comp that uses non-standard fonts?

+    - use @font-face
+    - link to a webfont (e.g. Google web fonts)
 * Explain how a browser determines what elements match a CSS selector.

+    - Matches from right to left
 * Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.

+    -
 * What does ```* { box-sizing: border-box; }``` do?
 What are its advantages?
 * List as many values for the display property that you can remember.
 * What's the difference between inline and inline-block?